dili91/shakesperean-pokedex/README.md

 # shakesperean-pokedex

-REST API that, given a Pokemon name, returns its Shakesperean description.
+A REST API that, given a Pokemon name, returns its Shakesperean description.
 Documentation available at http://localhost:8080/swagger-ui/

 ## Technology stack